How to Communicate With Students on Slack

 • Since use of Slack was optional, only about 10% of the students actually joined Slack.
 However, many questions and consultations were received via DM.
 Prof. Shiraishi believes that being able to communicate privately was a factor for students to ask questions easily.

-• Materials were uploaded to Slack and ITC-LMS five days before the class, and students were asked to post questions on Slack by noon of the day before the class.
+• Materials were uploaded to Slack and UTOL five days before the class, and students were asked to post questions on Slack by noon of the day before the class.
 As a result, the professor was able to answer questions in the class and give explanations based on the questions, which helped the professor structure the class.

 We would like to thank Slack Japan K.K. for providing us with images and other support in creating this article.
 Thank you for your kind cooperation.